symsoft/ecc-api-guide/list-subscriptions.md

 Subscriptions can be retrieved by issuing a GET request on the _/ecc/v1/subscriptions_ path.

-The response contains of a list of Subscriptions with limited information.
+The response contains of a list of Subscriptions with the following fields populated per subscription:

+* msisdn
+* iccid
+* blocked
+* imsi
+* subscription-type
+* odb-profile
+* ongoing-orders

 See [Get Basic Subscription Information](/get_basic_subscription_information.md) and [List Assigned Services with Usage Details ](/list_assigned_services_with_usage_details.md)for information on how to retrieve the rest of the data for a subscription.

 The subscriptions are by default sorted by ICCID and the returned list of subscriptions is limited to at most 100 subscriptions.
-The request supports paging to make it possible to retrieve more than 100 subscriptions.

 **Example Command:**